Dawenster/timeauction/README.md

 Tokens for Facebook, AWS, and Bitly need to be requested from the author and added as environment variables locally.

+You also need to be added to the Dev Facebook App for Time Auction if you are working with the Facebook OAuth component.

 Database
 --------